List of Babylon 5 characters: Stephen Franklin

-Stephen Franklin was played by Richard Biggs in seasons 1-5.
+Stephen Franklin was played by Richard Biggs in seasons 1–5 and voiced by Phil LaMarr in Babylon 5: The Road Home.
 Franklin serves as the chief medical officer on the Babylon 5 space station.
 He first appeared in the episode "Soul Hunter".
 In the script of this episode, he was explicitly described as black.
 J. Michael Straczynski was adamant throughout the run of the series that Franklin be a true individual who could have been played by an actor of any race.
 Richard Biggs later expressed his gratitude at being able to play a role purely as an actor, not a black actor.

 Franklin has strong moral convictions.
 Although he spent most of the series in MedLab saving lives, Franklin also saw his share of action and adventure during the series.
 He was an active participant in the Earth Alliance Civil War, where he aided the Mars Resistance in its fight to free the Mars colony from Earth control.
 During the war between the Centauri Republic and the Interstellar Alliance, he worked with the telepath Lyta Alexander in investigating reports of Drazi atrocities against the Centauri on the Drazi homeworld.
 During the series's fifth and final season, Franklin resigned from his post at Babylon 5 to accept the position of "Head of Xenobiological Research" on Earth upon the retirement of Dr. Benjamin Kyle.
 He appeared in the Crusade episode "Each Night I Dream of Home".

 J. Michael Straczynski has said that Franklin eventually dies while exploring an unknown planet, but has not revealed the details of exactly how or when he dies.
 When Biggs died in May 2004, Straczynski had been working on a Babylon 5 script titled The Memory of Shadows.
 Straczynski decided not to recast the Franklin character, and rewrote the script to remove him from the story.
 In the Babylon 5: The Lost Tales anthology, it is explained that both Franklin and G'Kar – played by Andreas Katsulas who died in February 2006 – had left to explore space beyond the "galactic rim".